 Document Management System Features

 It's best to make comparisons by getting live product demonstrations.
-Whether it's face-to-face or online, a live demo will allow the seller to show their strong points while giving you the opportunity to ask questions.
+Whether it's face-to-face or online, a live demo will allow the seller to showcase the functionality while giving you the opportunity to ask questions.
 Seeing the software in action is the only way to truly judge ease of use.
 You can accomplish this via live product demonstration or by visiting a company who is already using the system (ask for referrals from the sellers you are evaluating.)

 How to evaluate document management software

 The most important aspect to consider is ease of use.
 If creating, filing, and retrieving documents isn't easy and intuitive, your employees may resist using the system, decreasing your ROI.
 Technical support and automatic upgrades are also essential.

 Systems that use familiar metaphors such as file cabinets, folders, and paperclips can help even the least computer-savvy employees catch on quickly.
 The interface should also provide easy access to the screens you use most without being overly-cluttered with buttons.
 Keep in mind, the more features that get added, more buttons will exist.
 Integration is improving, as are browser-based uses.
 See below.

 - Connection - The documented API is a way to seamlessly connect your Document Management System to other application systems.

 - Customizability - Because their function is so central to your everyday operations, the system you choose should be customizable to match your business processes.
 The seller should be able to integrate the system into your existing applications, making use of the system almost transparent.